Big Cypress Superintendent Compendium

 • Fires in residential areas must be contained in a fire ring no larger than 2.6 ft. in diameter.

-Superintendent approval is required for all fires or burning outside of fire rings.
-Burning vegetation, brush piles, and yard waste (outside of fire rings) will be conducted under a Big Cypress National Preserve burn plan.
+• Superintendent approval is required for all fires or burning outside of fire rings.
+Burning vegetation, brush piles, and yard waste outside of a fire ring is prohibited unless conducted under an NPS-approved burn plan.

 §2.15(a)(1) Pets